streamich/node-multicore/README.md

 # Node Multicore

-Multicore programming for Node.js made simple.
+Parallel programming for Node.js made easy.
 Make any CommonJs or ESM module run in a thread pool.

+- __Global thread pool__&mdash;Node Multicore is designed to be a global shared thread pool for all compute intensive NPM packages.
 - Create a custom thread pool, or use a global shared one, designed to work across all NPM packages.
 - Instant start&mdash;dynamic thread pool starts with 0 threads and scales up to